 Behind the bar counter, through the kitchen, past the chest freezers and out the back door into the courtyard of the New Doornfontein.
 Out into that dark night.

-I had hidden this confession, but then I got a confession from the perpetrator here and so now it has gone public, to be read by both my followers.
+I had hidden this evidence docket, but then I got a confession from the perpetrator here and so now it has gone public, to be read by both my followers.
 One of whom is probably the said perp.

 “Education is the sum of what students teach each other between lectures and seminars” – Stephen Fry